zachjs/sv2v/README.md

 ### Building from source

 You must have [Stack] installed to build sv2v.
+Then you can:

 [Stack]: https://www.haskellstack.org/